 What is less well acknowledged, is that these same benefits and concepts are true for other animals, including cows.
 While the incidence of major chronic disease that afflict humans is not routinely measured in dairy cows, we can, however, look at other health and wellbeing metrics that do benefit directly from a cow’s ability to move freely in wide open spaces.

 There are several health-related issues that are of great importance in dairy cows, including, lameness, joint and hip problems, and mastitis (infection of the udder), all of which are generally higher in cows that spend most of their lives standing and lying on hard, dirty surfaces.
-In fact, a recent study looking at the incidence of lameness in US dairy cows concluded that as many as 20-55% of all cows kept in confined stalls suffer from lameness at some point in their lives1.
+In fact, a recent study looking at the incidence of lameness in US dairy cows concluded that up to 25% of all cows kept in confined stalls suffer from lameness at some point in their lives1.
 Lameness, in addition to being a major cause of stress and pain, is also one of the major reasons for a shorter lifespan in dairy cows, due to its major negative impacts on milk production, reproduction, and general overall health.
 Therefore, it is no surprise that giving cows the opportunity to exercise and graze outdoors in wide open spaces has been shown to significantly reduce lameness rates,2 and this can only mean positive things for their longevity and wellbeing.

 In addition to the obvious benefits of exercise on the cow’s physical health, being outdoors is also generally a cleaner environment and this can significantly reduce the cow’s exposure to bacteria and other pathogens.
 In fact, dairy cows grazing outdoors have been shown to have improved general udder health and cleanliness, and in turn this resulted in much better quality milk3.
 In this instance, the active outdoor lifestyle is not just better for the cow, but better for the milk.